Do you want your business to become more environmentally friendly and achieve long-term sustainability? Read our article to discover more

-Similarly, educating employees about the importance of less water usage means that all staff members can contribute in protecting the environment by lowering water usage, even in their homes.
+Similarly, educating employees about the importance of less water usage means that all staff members can contribute to protecting the environment by lowering water usage, even in their homes.
 The more we educate people about the importance of being environmentally friendly, the more we can work together to help conserve the environment.

-Use energy saving lights
+Use energy-saving lights

 A great way to reduce your organisation’s carbon footprint is by using compact-fluorescent (CFL) or LED light bulbs.
 Despite their higher price, these types of light bulbs not only save energy, however, they also save a great deal of money given that they last about 5 times longer than ordinary fluorescent lights.

 Why not take this small step if you can save your business some money and protect the environment at the same time?

 Another way in which your business can be environmentally friendly is by encouraging employees to arrive to work using a method of transportation that will help to reduce your company’s carbon footprint.

 You could encourage staff to either walk, cycle or take public transport to work at least once a week.
 Alternatively, you could organise a work carpool.